lemonmade/templates/README.md

 - `$<anything> {option1, option2}`: declare a chooser variable with the options declared in the curly braces (all variables must be on the same paragraph in the project notes).

 - `>>>defaultFolderName`: will automatically place the new instances of this project in the folder whose name is exactly "defaultFolderName".
 You can specify a subfolder by using `>>>defaultFolderContainer > defaultFolderName`.

+- `@support: ask`: will ask you for a support folder for use with my [`Support` AppleScript](http://github.com/pxldot/support) by opening up a folder choice dialog.

 ## Installation